 3.2.
 No member has the right to demand membership fee or other deposits refunded or to any calculated share of the Association’s fund or funds.

-4. Economic governance
+4. Financial governance

 4.1.
 Assets of the Association shall be placed in listed bonds with high liquidity.